smartoptics/sosnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

 be used.

-To indicate SNMP context at high-level API a properly initialized :py:class:`~pysnmp.hlapi.ContextData` object should be used.
+To indicate SNMP context at high-level API a properly initialized :py:class:`~pysnmp.hlapi.asyncio.ContextData` object should be used.
 For this example we will use the 'empty' context (default).

 .. code-block:: python